-To create Server Message Block (SMB) shares, see "Creating Server Message Block Shares" on page 27.

-To create the NFS shares, see "Creating the NFS Share" on page 40.
+- To create Server Message Block (SMB) shares, see "Creating Server Message Block Shares". - To create the NFS shares, see "Creating the NFS Share".

 NOTE: Volume operations are only available when Virtual Disk Service (VDS) hardware providers are installed on the solution.
 VDS is not supported on this NAS system.